yogiraaz/nightwolf-cotribution/performance.md

 ## Troubleshooting Linux performance issue happening due to high Memory Usage

-    d).
     4th and 5th line in 'top' output contains Memory stats in Kibibytes(kib).
         There is slight difference between kilibyte and kibibyte i.e 1 kB = 1000 bytes.
 1 KiB = 1024 bytes.

         As a default, line 4 reflects physical memory, classified as: